KING’S LYNN TO DEREHAM RAILWAY

 Roudham Junction railway station

-The first section of the Lynn Dereham railway was opened from King's Lynn to Narborough in October 1846, with part of the Lynn-Ely railway opened as far as Downham Market simultaneously.
+The first section of the Lynn Dereham railway was opened from King's Lynn to Narborough in October 1846, with part of the Lynn-Ely railway opened as far as Downham Market at the same time.

-By June 1847, the line was expected to be opened as far as Swaffham, as the line had already been completed one mile past Narborough when the first part had been constructed and opened.
+By June 1847, the line was expected to be extended as far as Swaffham, since it had already been completed one mile beyond Narborough when it opened.

 Dereham